sfigg/commercialization-public/docset/manufacture/desktop/windows-setup-command-line-options.md

 # Windows Setup Command-Line Options

-Some information relates to pre-released product which may be substantially modified before it's commercially released.
-Microsoft makes no warranties, express or implied, with respect to the information provided here.

-The following command-line options are available for Windows Setup:
+The following command-line options are available for Windows Setup.
+Beginning with Windows 10, version 1607, you can use a setupconfig file as an alternative to passing paramters to Windows Setup on a command line.
+For more information, see [Windows Setup Automation Overview](windows-setup-automation-overview.md).

 **setup.exe** \[**/1394debug:***&lt;channel&gt;* \[**baudrate:***&lt;baudrate&gt;*\]\]